hmisonne/UdacityReact/02_would_you_rather_app/README.md

 # Would You Rather Project

+This application allows users to play a "Would You Rather" game!
 This project is part of the Udacity React NanoDegree Program.
-The goal of this project is to build a React/Redux front-end app from scratch to play a Would You Rather game.
+The goal of this project is to build a React/Redux front-end app from scratch and to improve the predictability of the application’s state using Redux.
+Establishing strict rules for getting, listening, and updating the store; and identifying what state should live inside of Redux and what state should live inside of React components.

 This project was bootstraped with [Create React App](https://github.com/facebook/create-react-app).